thomasdonst/QuickToolSwap/README.md

 ## Feedback

-Feel free to contact me on Discord (@thomas1267) if you have any questions, bug reports, or suggestions.
+Feel free to contact me on Discord (@thomas1267) if you have any questions, bug reports or suggestions.